mwasham/WATK-Presentations/README.md

 ### Contributing to the Repository ###

-If you find any issues or opportunties for improving this hands-on lab, fix them!
+If you find any issues or opportunties for improving these presentations, fix them!
 Feel free to contribute to this project by [forking](http://help.github.com/fork-a-repo/) this repository and make changes to the content.
 Once you've made your changes, share them back with the community by sending a pull request.
 Please see GitHub section [How to send pull requests](http://help.github.com/send-pull-requests/) and the [Windows Azure Contribution Guidelines](http://windowsazure.github.com/guidelines.html) for more information about contributing to projects.

 ### Reporting Issues ###